torrepaul315/Torres-Blog/readme.md

 * The other team member should create a new repo on github and prepare it for the initial check in.

+* Check in your code

 ## 3. Create the Database and Tables

 * Work together to create the database and tables using the entity relationship diagram you drew as a reference.

-* You may use your preferred method for creating the database and tables (psql with SQL, pg or knex migrations).
+* You may use your preferred method for creating the database and tables (psql, pg or knex migrations).

 * Check in your code